pawsgineer/b3d_paws_bakery/README.md

 ## Features

 - Automatic Material Setup for Baking
+- Baking of multiple High poly meshes to a single Low poly mesh
-- Batch Baking of High to Low Poly to Atlas Texture
+- Batch Baking of High to Low poly to Atlas Texture
 - Color, Roughness, Metalness, Normal, Ambient Oclussion, AORM, Material ID and other maps
 - Workflow Helpers